Connect

 Flint, MI

 In a city striving for revitalization, one key asset had been long neglected: an extensive park system.
-Partners in Flint, MI, set out to make parks a local priority again by building residents’ capacity through facilitative leadership.
+Partners in Flint, Michigan, set out to make parks a priority again by building community members’ capacity through collaborative leadership.

 Read More